Speak up, top French advisor tells women in business

 Francois Pinault was one of the first clients of Image 7 and as a result Meaux later turned down an offer from his rival Bernard Arnault to work as his communication adviser.

 That decision paid off when Pinault's son Francois-Henri, took over.
-He still employs Meaux as PR advisor for an empire, now known as Kering (PRTP.PA), which spans labels as diverse as fashion house Gucci and trendy sneakers Converse.
+He still employs Meaux as PR advisor for an empire, now known as Kering, which spans labels as diverse as fashion house Gucci and trendy sneakers Converse.

 Working with Mittal, Meaux was able to see why his year-long takeover battle for Arcelor had run into difficulties, where bankers focused on shareholder value could not.